modxorg/Docs/en/extending-modx/transport-packages/dependencies.md

 ---
 title: "Package Dependencies"
-_old_id: "1737"
-_old_uri: "2.x/developing-in-modx/advanced-development/package-management/package-dependencies"
+description: "New in MODX 2.4 is the ability to define package dependencies in transport packages"
 ---

 New in MODX 2.4 is the ability to define package dependencies in transport packages.
 When these are set, the user will not be able of installing the package until the dependencies have been fulfilled.

 ## Adding Package Dependencies to your Build

-Package Dependencies are added to the package attributes, which were already used for the license, readme and changelog contents, typically looking like this toward the end of your [build script](extending-modx/transport-packages/build-script).
+Package Dependencies are added to the package attributes, which were already used for the `license`, `readme` and `changelog` contents, typically looking like this toward the end of your [build script](extending-modx/transport-packages/build-script).
 If you use a different way of creating packages, you might need to check that documentation to see if it supports these attributes and how you can defined the dependencies there.

 ```php
 $builder->setPackageAttributes(array(